Dentists Are At Odds About Metal Amalgam Fillings

-Quite a few dental practices in the United States have stopped putting metal fillings inside their patients’ teeth, and have turned to utilizing white fillings (resin composites) or porcelain inlays and onlays which contain no mercury, for their patients.
+Many dental practitioners in the United States have ceased putting metal fillings in their patients’ teeth, and have switched to using white fillings (plastic mixtures) or porcelain inlays and onlays which have no mercury, for their patients.

 It should be noted that the American Dental Association’s official stance is: “There is insufficient evidence of a link between dental mercury and health problems, except in rare instances of allergic reactions.”
 The ADA code of ethics states: “Based on available scientific data, the ADA has determined that the removal of amalgam restorations from the non-allergic patient for the alleged purpose of removing toxic substances from the body, when such treatment is performed solely at the recommendation or suggestion of the dentist, is improper and unethical.”